BST-Plus/BST-Plus/README.md

 BST Plus is the "big brother" of BST, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
 It shares the same basic features as BST, and adds a few more basic features.

-**More information can be found in the BST Plus Docs here: [https://github.com/SimonPadbury/bst-plus/wiki](https://github.com/SimonPadbury/bst-plus/wiki).**

 -----

 ##BST Plus Child Theme